 Lead is not present in the water Capital Region Water sends into the distribution system.
-Lead can enter the water when there is corrosion of lead joints on water plumbing mains or systems containing lead.
+Lead can enter the water when there is corrosion of lead joints on water mains or plumbing systems containing lead.
 To prevent the corrosion of pipes, Capital Region Water adjusts the pH of the water and adds a corrosion inhibitor to prevent corrosion of water mains and indoor plumbing.

-HOW DO I KNOW IF I HAVE IFAD IN MY WATER?
+HOW DO I KNOW IF I HAVE I FAD IN MY WATER?

-Customers can contract with a local environmental testing lab or purchase in-home test kits at their local hardware store.
-Capital Region Water does not recommend or endorse any specific laboratory or in-home test kit.
+Customers can contract with a local environmental testing lab purchase in-home test kits at their local hardware store.
+Capital Region Water does not recommend or endorse any specific laboratory or inhome test kit.